Brazilian HIV patient cured: Can this be true? | DW | 10.07.2020

-At the 23rd International AIDS Conference, a case was presented in which a patient in São Paulo showed no trace of HIV for more than a year after he stopped therapy.
+At the 23rd International AIDS Conference, a case was presented in which a patient in Sao Paulo showed no trace of HIV for over a year after he stopped therapy.
 Scientists are skeptical about the case.

-The São Paulo patient is a 36-year-old man who finished an antiretroviral therapy treatment to specifically address HIV/AIDS in March 2019.
-The news raises myriad of questions in the scientific community.
-Additionally, the data are preliminary, and the case is particularly compelling, because of the five people who received the treatment only one has been cured.
+The Sao Paulo patient is a 36-year-old man who finished an antiretroviral therapy treatment to specifically address HIV/AIDS in March 2019.
+The news raises myriad questions in the scientific community.
+Additionally, the data are preliminary and the case is particularly compelling because, of the five people who received the treatment, only one has been cured.

-Jürgen Rockstroh, professor and doctor of medicine, as well as head of the outpatient Clinic for Infectious Diseases and Immunology at the Center of Integrated Oncology at the University Clinic in Bonn concluded, "These are exciting findings but they're very preliminary.
+Jürgen Rockstroh, professor and doctor of medicine and the head of the outpatient Clinic for Infectious Diseases and Immunology at the Center for Integrated Oncology at the University Clinic in Bonn, said: "These are exciting findings, but they're very preliminary.
 This has happened to one person, and one person only, but it did not succeed in four others given the same treatment.
 Clearly, reproducibility of the findings or confirmation in an additional individual would be important."

-If this case is proven, it would be a monumental discovery.
+If the case were proven, it would be a monumental discovery.
 However, Brazilian scientists say the results are yet to be confirmed, and testing is ongoing.

 Why is it so difficult to cure HIV?